 - Participation in society (participation in family, social, and community activities).

 The WHODAS test is more reliable and responsive to change across different communities and geographic regions than GAF.
 It’s considered a more reliable global assessment scale.
 WHODAS has demonstrated a good facial reliability across countries, populations and diagnostic groups including both ages and genders.
 For these reasons, the DSM-V has decided to remove GAF from its diagnostic toolbox and add the WHODAS 2.0.

 For VA PTSD ratings, the GAF score is not now meaningless for VA ratings.
 In fact, many VA PTSD decisions still consider GAF scores, but there is a change coming.
 The change should mean more reliable and consistent ratings for veteran’s seeking help for their mental disorders.
-The change also means that there is going to be errors as raters adjust to the new criteria.
+The change also means that there are going to be errors as raters adjust to the new criteria.
 As a result, make sure examiners are recording your PTSD symptoms and not just checking boxes on a sheet.
 Inadequate information could mean an inaccurate assessment.